The Ultimate Guide of How to Make a Moscow Mule

 The Year of the Mule recipes: Classic Moscow Mule | Blood Orange Mocktail Mule | Raspberry Moscow Mule | Irish Mule | Kentucky Mule | Mexican Mule | Gin Gin Mule | Frozen Moscow Mule | Dark and Stormy (Rum Moscow Mule) | Pumpkin Spice Mule | Apple Cider Moscow Mule | Moscow Mule Pitcher | Cranberry Moscow Mule (Yule Mule)

-Tools you need to make a Moscow Mule
+What you need to make a mule:

 The Speckled Palate participates in affiliate programs.
 As an Amazon Associate, I earn a commission from qualifying purchases.
 Please refer to my disclosure page for more information about these affiliate programs.